expertcoder/symcore-skeleton/README.md

     * 3 different symfony environments available build - dev, beta and prod.
     * completed eliminated the need for app_dev.php.
 Instead, app.php can detect environment.
     * No need to pass in environment to console commands. eg no ````bin/console --env=ENV````

+####TODO

+* It would be nice to have a separate subdomain or port with some tools, such as Adminer, PhpMyAdmin, phpinfo etc. This server should be secure.

+* Autologin after signup?

+* Symcore Bundle, which can be included with composer
+    * Twig extension with some useful filters/test.
+    * Friendly Exception with exception listener.